radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 ##### Push Mode Replication

 To address a very small subset of use cases, namely where a global load balancer directs client traffic across data centers/sites, where the inter-cluster replication architecture might be too slow, you have the option to enable an additional, more real-time replication mode where changes can be pushed directly to intended targets.
-For example, an update made by a client to one data center might not be replicated to other data centers in time for the client to immediately read the change, if the read request it sent to a different data center than where the update was.
+For example, an update made by a client to one data center might not be replicated to other data centers in time for the client to immediately read the change, if the read request is sent to a different data center than where the update was.
 This is depicted in the diagram below.

 ![An image showing ](Media/Image7.20.jpg)